yongyw123/mig-sync-interface/README.md

 ?? mention the conditions/criteria for the cdc cases above; ??

-### Write Operation
+### Write + Read Operation

-User needs to hold address and write-data lines stable prior to and during (throughout) the assertion of the write request: "user_wr_strobe".
-For convenience, these lines are held until "MIG_user_transaction_complete" is asserted.
+Recall that all writing and reading are with respect to the MIG UI clock cycles.

-### Read Operation
+Recall, when writing, it takes two UI clock cycles to complete the entire 128-bit data; (thus one 64-bit batch per clock cycle).
+The user needs to explicitly assert a data end flag to signal to the DDR2 for the second batch data.

-Upon requesting a read via "user_rd_strobe", the user needs to wait for "MIG_user_transaction_complete" to be asserted so that the data on the "user_rd_data" is valid.
+Similar to the write operation, it takes two cycles to read all 128-bit data.
+MIG will signal when the first (64-bit) data is valid (in the first UI clock cycle), and whether the data is the last (64-bit) chunk on the data bus (in the second UI clock cycle).

 ### Address Mapping